comtihon/catcher/docs/source/filters_and_functions.rst

 Custom filters and functions
 ============================

 Both functions & filters are a piece of python code, which catcher can run from the template.
-The algotithm is simple:
+The algorithm is simple:

 1. You create a python file with functions you'd like to run from your tests
 2. You point catcher to this file (or files)
 3. You use it in your templates
 4. Profit.

+You can use built-in functions and filters implementation :meth:`catcher.modules.filter_impl.bifs` as an example.

 Functions
 ---------